-3 - Exceeds Expectations (72-80 points) Proactive participation: leading, originating, informing, challenging contributions that reflect in-depth study, thought, and analysis of the topic under consideration.
+3 - Exceeds Expectations (27-30 points) Proactive participation: leading, originating, informing, challenging contributions that reflect in-depth study, thought, and analysis of the topic under consideration.
 This does not mean dominating discussion or self-disclosure inappropriate to the circumstances.
-No more than one absence/no evident pattern of lateness 2 - Meets Expectations (64-71 points) Reactive participation: supportive, follow-up contributions that are relevant and of value, but rely on the leadership and study of others, or reflect opinion/personal self-disclosure rather than study, contemplation, synthesis, and evaluation.
+No more than one absence/no evident pattern of lateness

+2 - MeetsExpectations (24 - relevant and of value, but rely on the leadership and study of others, or reflect opinion/personal self-disclosure rather than study, contemplation, synthesis, and evaluation.
 Two or less absences/no evident pattern of lateness

-1 - Does Not Meet Expectations (0-63 points) Passive participation: present, awake, alert, attentive, but not actively involved or invested; Or Uninvolved: absent, present but not attentive, sleeping, texting/surfing, irrelevant contributions.
+1 - Does Not MeetExpectations (0-25 points)

+Passive participation: present, awake, alert, attentive, but not actively involved or invested; Or Uninvolved: absent, present but not attentive, sleeping, texting/surfing, irrelevant contributions.
 More than two absences/pattern of lateness evident

-2. Skills Recording & Critique (80 points each) The student will record two 40-minute mock counseling sessions with a classmate.
-The primary task of this exercise is to demonstrate and integrate the skills and concepts the student has learned during this class, COUN 548, and the skills learned in COUN 516 regarding basic skills.
+2. Skills Recording & Critique (40 points) The student will record a 30-minute mock counseling session with a classmate.
+The primary task of this exercise is to integrate the skills and concepts the student has learned during this class, COUN 548, and the skills learned in COUN 610 and COUN 516 regarding listening skills and influencing skills.
 Within the recording, the student will choose the best 15 consecutive responses of the recording to transcribe.
 The student will prepare a verbatim typed script of the best 15 consecutive responses of the mock session, noting both counselor and client responses including nonverbal responses and incidental sounds.
-Also include an alternative response on five exchanges (see below for example).
+Also include an alternative response on each exchange (see below for example).

-Then, the student will complete a 2-3 page critique of the counseling session as evaluated it in its totality.
+Then, the student will complete a two page (maximum) critique of the counseling session as evaluated it in its totality.
 The student will add this critique to the end of the transcript.